 Through therapy, recovering individuals can also have access to the resources and interactions necessary for developing healthy thought processes, improving self-esteem, and increasing overall positivity.

 We offer various levels of care, including a residential program, partial hospitalization program, and intensive outpatient program.
 At our facility, you will find a peaceful, inviting, and safe environment where they can gain the skills they need to move forward, leaving addiction in the past.
 We are committed to your health and well-being.
 So, whether you are seeking addiction treatment or a dual diagnosis solution, we are here to help you!

 While a personality disorder is often debilitating, professional help is available from a caring staff of counselors at Free by the Sea.
 With an individualized treatment plan, anyone with a personality disorder can begin to heal while developing healthy coping mechanisms and daily living patterns.
 In many cases, individuals with undiagnosed and untreated personality disorders use alcohol or drugs to deal with their emotions, leading to addiction to one or more substances.

-If you are ready to quit abusing alcohol or drugs and want to get the proper treatment for your personality disorder, just reach out to Free by the Sea today.
-You can get the information you need regarding the evaluation process, our treatment programs, and learn more about how we can help you.
+If you are ready to quit abusing alcohol or drugs and want to get the proper treatment for your personality disorder, just contact us today.
+You can get the information you need regarding the evaluation process, and our treatment programs, and learn more about how we can help you.

 By spending time in our professional rehabilitation program in the State of Washington, you can focus on your recovery from substance abuse while improving your lifestyle to have a bright future!